SebaGille/multimodal_rag_cchn_streamlit/README.md

 Lightweight multimodal RAG workflow for the full CCHN Field Manual.
 The repo ingests the complete PDF, builds a FAISS vector store with OpenAI embeddings, exposes a CLI answer helper, and ships a Streamlit UI.

+> **Purpose.** This repository is strictly a technology sandbox to explore how LLMs can generate **manual-grounded answers for CCHN students**.
+It is not intended for operational negotiations or production deployments.

 ## Repository Layout

 - `ingestion/parse_pdf.py` – uses Unstructured to convert PDFs into LangChain documents.